jbman35/benchypp/README.md

 # benchypp
 benchy++ is a header-only C++20 micro-library for making benchmarks that are simple, pretty and quick to integrate.
+It supports both of synchronous and asynchronous runs.

 | Platform                 | CPU `%` support | API used      |
 | ------------------------ | ---------------- | ----------------- |